Mrakbrlalhzar/Nova-Proxy-App-termux/README.md

 Thanks to [denuitt1](https://github.com/denuitt1) for providing this project.

 The frontend (UI) of this project is taken from the [SniShaper](https://github.com/SniShaper/SniShaper) project.
-Note that **SniShaper** is designed to bypass China's internet restrictions (GFW), and the MITM and GSA cores of Nova have no codebase relationship or dependency on that project.
+Note that **SniShaper** is designed to bypass China's internet restrictions, and the MITM and GSA cores of Nova have no codebase relationship or dependency on that project.
 NovaProxy is specifically developed to bypass internet restrictions in Iran.

 Thanks to [SniShaper](https://github.com/SniShaper) for providing this frontend.